OpenAirCgn/openairMqttSimulator/README.md

 Certificates and key files corresponding to a particular client ID should be named `<clientID>.crt` and `<clientID>.pem` respectively.

-Currently, pem files may not been protected by passphrase.
+Currently, pem files may NOT been protected by passphrase.
 See #Testing

 # Building